jeffThompson/CreativeProgramming2/CoursePolicies.md

 Required and suggested readings will be provided as PDFs on GitHub – there is no required textbook.

 * Laptop capable of running class projects and code, power charger, and reliable internet connection – bring every week, please!
-* External webcam, if your laptop doesn’t have one built in (or it doesn’t work) – you may want to purchase one for class projects anyway, though we’ll talk more about cameras in a few weeks, so don’t get one now.
+* External webcam, if your laptop doesn’t have one built in (or it doesn’t work).
+You may want to purchase an external one for class projects anyway, though we’ll talk more about cameras in a few weeks, so don’t get one now unless yours is broken.
-* We will be using only free software during the semester: Processing, Python and machine learning libraries, and Javascript in the web browser
+* We will be using only free software during the semester: Chrome and Javascript, Processing, Python, and several machine learning libraries
 * A sketchbook for taking notes and drawing ideas – bring every week, too!
 You’ll be asked to do regular drawings in preparation for assignments.
 * An assortment of drawing/writing implements for working on project ideas
 * Other art supplies (paper, etc) and printing as needed